-- Veggies (baby bok choy, green onion, red pepper, broccoli)
+- 1 cup thinly sliced baby bok choy, green onion, red pepper, or broccoli

-- Add cooled tofu to the sauce and stir to coat.
-Let marinate for at least 15 minutes to saturate the tofu and infuse the flavor.
+- Add baked tofu to the peanut sauce and toss to coat.
+Let marinate for 10-15 minutes to saturate the tofu and infuse the flavor.

-- In the meantime, shred your cauliflower into rice by using a large grater or food processor.
-You don’t want it too fine, just somewhat close to the texture of rice.
+- In the meantime, prepare cauliflower rice by using a large grater or the grater attachment on a food processor.
 Set aside.
-Mince garlic if you haven’t already done so, and prepare any veggies you want to add to the dish (optional).
+Mince garlic if you haven’t already done so, and wash and slice any veggies you want to add to the dish (optional).

-- Heat a large skillet over medium to medium-high heat (6 out of 10), and if adding any veggies to your dish, cook them now in a bit of sesame oil and a dash of soy sauce.
-Remove from pan and set aside and cover to keep warm.
+- If adding any veggies to your dish (optional), cook them now in a bit of sesame oil and a dash of tamari until just tender.
+Add to the cauliflower rice.

-- Place cauliflower rice and top with veggies and tofu.
-Serve with any leftover sauce.
-Leftovers reheat well and will keep covered in the fridge for up to a couple days.
+- Serve with any leftover sauce.
+Leftovers reheat well and will keep covered in the refrigerator up to 2-3 days.
+Not freezer friendly.

 *Nutrition information is a rough estimate calculated without optional ingredients.

 *Learn more about the history of stir fries here, and the origins of peanut sauce here.